The Flying Saucer (song)

 "The Flying Saucer" (also known as "The Flying Saucer Parts 1 & 2") is a novelty record, the first of a series of break-in records released by Bill Buchanan and Dickie Goodman (credited simply as "Buchanan & Goodman").
 The song is considered to be an early (perhaps the earliest) example of a mashup, featuring segments of popular songs intertwined with spoken "news" commentary to tell the story of a visit from a flying saucer.

 Bill Buchanan plays the radio announcer, stating that the spacemen are attacking Earth.
 Dickie Goodman plays reporter John Cameron-Cameron (a play on the broadcaster John Cameron Swayze).
 Goodman would re-visit this character in several other 'Flying Saucer' records.

 Structure

+Made using a reel-to-reel tape recorder, "The Flying Saucer" has been described as a "two-part sound collage", and is conceptually an audio adaptation of Orson Welles' radio drama The War of the Worlds (1938), eschewing the seriousness of the radio show for comedy by "[interspersing] popular song lyrics into the audio broadcast.
+The song lyrics, when taken out of their original context, would describe the Martians landing on Earth."
+Buchanan's "title-mangling" radio disc jockey character was supposedly based on Alan Freed.

 The song uses clips from 17 different songs, each of which was a top 20 hit in 1955 or 1956.
 In order of occurrence: